Adoption of the Internet of Things (IoT) is critical to support the UK’s Industrial Strategy.

 Pitch-In manufacturing theme introduction

-Below is a quick summary of each of the Pitch-In mini-projects involving IfM researchers.
+Below is a quick summary of each of the Pitch-In mini-projects involving IfM researchers, grouped under topic areas.

 Low cost automation opens up digital manufacturing.
 SMEs can quickly increase efficiencies by using low cost off-the-shelf and open source technologies.
 Pitch-In sponsored the creation of real-life IoT demonstrators as part of the Digital Manufacturing on a Shoestring project, to illustrate digitalised processes that companies can adopt easily and affordably.